haskell-miso/miso-lynx/README.md

 ## Hot Reload

-This will entails creating a [LynxExplorer](https://lynxjs.org) application with the [jsaddle-warp](https://hackage.haskell.org/package/jsaddle-warp) hot-reload package.
+This entails creating a [LynxExplorer](https://lynxjs.org) application with the [jsaddle-warp](https://hackage.haskell.org/package/jsaddle-warp) hot-reload package.
 This will require using [rspack](https://rspack.rs/) and the BTS to access WebSockets via the `lynx` object.

 ## Examples